Riouken/cTab/README.md

 * Added ability to remove marker at mouse cursor position.
 The marker currently under the cursor will be highlighted and removed upon pressing DEL (delete on your keyboard).
 * Made significant improvements to marker network synchronization.
 Instead of having an individual client manipulate the list of markers and then send it to every other client, a marker addition / deletion request will now be sent to the server and the server will inform all clients of the change by sending just what has changed.
 * Players sitting in the back of the trucks (HMTT and Tempest by default) now no longer have access to the vehicle based FBCB2
-* Workaround for left-door gunner having access to the TAD instead of the co-pilot in Konyo's Boeing/SOAR MH-47E
 * All interfaces are now restored to last mode of operation operation (BFT,Messaging,...) on open
 * All interfaces will now restore last map position and zoom level on open
 * Added topographical map mode to all devices